ep1phany05/NeuralPoissonSolver/README.md

 For 2D scene blending tasks, we employ [DINER](https://github.com/Ezio77/DINER) as the backbone network.

 #### Data preparation
 You need to prepare the following data and place them in the `data/2d/` folder.
-Each blending scene should include:
-- `src.pth`: Source scene's INR model.
-- `tgt.pth`: Target scene's INR model.
-- `roi.png`: Blending region.
-- `cfg.npy`: Blending center coordinates.

 The directory structure should look like this:
 ```
 data/2d/
 ├── scene_1/